onedata/onedata-errors/README.md

 ## Structure

-Error definitions are stored in `definitions/` directory, organized by categories:
+Error definitions are stored in `definitions/` directory, organized by categories
-- `auth/` - Authentication and authorization errors
-- `connection/` - Network connectivity errors
-- `data_validation/` - Data validation errors
-- `general/` - Common system errors
-- `graph_sync/` - Graph sync protocol errors
-- `onepanel/` - Onepanel specific errors
-- `op_worker/` - Oneprovider worker specific errors
-- `oz_worker/` - Onezone worker specific errors
-- `posix/` - POSIX errors

 ## Error Definition Guide